kivy/kivy/doc/sources/gsoc.rst

   and more.
 Under the hood, you'll use PyJNIus, PyOBJus, Cython, to do what it need to be done.
 This probably would also include improving PyObjus and PyJnius to handle interfaces that they can't rght now.
+* Porting facades from sl4a to plyer for easy integration and compatability.

 Toolchain
 ~~~~~~~~~